NCEAS/metacat/docs/user/metacat/source/oaipmh.rst

 OAI Protocol for Metadata Harvesting
 ====================================

+**2024/03/26 - Harvesting metadata through OAI-PMH is obsolete.**

+While some features remain visible, the old Metacat API has been disabled.
+All features that depend on the old Metacat API are deprecated.

 The Open Archives Initiative Protocol for Metadata Harvesting (`OAI-PMH`_) was first developed in the late 1990's as a standard for harvesting metadata from distributed metadata/data repositories.
 The current version of the OAI-PMH